 Arguably the most important role of having a branding agency on retainer is ensuring every aspect of the customer experience is well-connected from a messaging and design perspective.

-Having all creative materials flow through a single source that is familiar with your brand — or even helped establish the brand standards — is a great way to maintain consistency.
+Having all creative materials flow through a single source that is familiar with your brand or even established the brand standards is a great way to maintain consistency.

-The alternative is having multiple parties or employees managing different aspects of the brand and advertising materials, which often leads to inconsistency.
+The alternative is having multiple parties, contractors, or employees managing different aspects of the brand and advertising materials.
+These circumstances often lead to inconsistency.

 Strategic Planning and Campaign Focused Thinking

-Having a long-term relationship with an agency allows them to become intimately familiar with your industry, business model, culture, customers, and operations.
+Having a long-term relationship with an agency allows them to become intimately familiar with your industry, as well as your business model, culture, customers, and operations.